Gorddd/GordGuitar/README.md

 + Tune your chord

    Just click on the mini buttons to choose the place on the string which you want to pluck.
+Use white (silver) mini buttons to mute the string.

    ![HowToTune](screenshots/HowToTuneAChord.jpg)